hgb2/PSAS-Capstone/docs/Design.md

     OUTPUTS: Returns void

     kp <- 0.25           // proportional gain for duty cycle

+    // wish the variables names were more descriptive here, but that's what they
+    // are called in Gain_v3.py ... don't want to make any wrong assumptions that
+    // make it worse
     a <- 2.0 * kp        // (I/(r*.1s))/Ftot equation to dc from radian error
     u <- a*abs(rateX)